 - Drizzle of Sriracha or other Asian-style hot sauce

-In a large soup pot, heat olive oil over medium-high heat.
+- In a large soup pot, heat olive oil over medium-high heat.
 Add mushrooms and sprinkle with a pinch of salt.
 Cook, stirring, until golden, about 5 minutes.
-Add broth, water, cooked turkey (or chicken), bok choy, green onion, soy sauce, fish sauce and sesame oil.
+Add broth, water, cooked turkey (or chicken), bok choy, green onion, fish sauce, soy sauce and sesame oil.
 Stir to combine.
 Add fresh or frozen udon noodles.

-Reduce heat to medium and cook soup, until noodles are softened and soup has heated through and flavours have blended, about 10 minutes.
+- Reduce heat to medium and cook soup, until noodles are softened and soup has heated through and flavours have blended, about 10 minutes.
 Taste and add salt and pepper, to taste.
+Add lime juice and stir to combine.
 Spoon soup in to bowls.
 Garnish with additional green onion and a drizzle of Sriracha.